South Carolina License Plate Lookup

 Further information can be found in the DOT's freely accessible Motor Vehicle Registration Information manual.

-What License Plates Are Available in South Carolina?
+What Types of License Plates Can You Get in South Carolina?

 License plates follow the format of six alphanumeric characters in an "ABC 123" format.